kubedb/docs/docs/guides/mariadb/backup/stash/auto-backup/index.md

     prune: true
 ```

 Here, we are using a GCS bucket as our backend.
-We are providing `gcs-secret` at the `storageSecretName` field.
-Hence, we have to create a secret named `gcs-secret` with the access credentials of our bucket in every namespace where we want to enable backup through this blueprint.
+We are providing `gcs-` at the `storageName` field.
+Hence, we have to create a  named `gcs-` with the access credentials of our bucket in every namespace where we want to enable backup through this blueprint.

 Notice the `prefix` field of `backend` section.
 We have used some variables in form of `${VARIABLE_NAME}`.
 Stash will automatically resolve those variables from the database information to make the backend prefix unique for each database instance.